Bray-D/MOSFET-Controller/README.md

 # Purpose
 The purpose of this project was to control a DC motor using a MOSFET and microcontroller (MCU).
 The MCU interrupts power flow to the motor to control the number of revolutions.
-It does NOT control the speed of the motor.
-This project is applicable to, but not limited to, small pump controls, solenoid driving, remote-controlled devices, and lighting control (can only control power flow, not lighting colours).
+It does notT control the speed of the motor.
+This project is applicable to, but not limited to, small pump controls, solenoid driving, remote-controlled devices, and DC motor control.

+# Implementation
+The MCU currently used is an ATtiny85.
+It works by staying in sleep mode until the trigger signal is detected, where it wakes and proceeds to one of two scenarios:
+1. Start the motor, and count milliseconds until desired time is reached.
+This allows for precise revolution control.
+2. Start the motor, and keep rotating until trigger signal goes inactive.
+(Acts like a buffer) The MOSFET was not driven directly from the ATtiny85, as this could damage it.
+Instead, a MOSFET driver chip was used.
+This allows for a higher power MOSFET to be driven, from the same MCU.
+It was desired to keep the PCB size small, as the space restriction was tight.
+However, a bigger circuit board will allow for a more powerful MCU (STM32, ESP32, etc), higher power FETs, and higher continuous current flow.
+For a bill of materials, see the [hardware folder](/hardware).
+This folder also contains the schematics and layouts.

 # Electrical Characteristics
 - The controller works with batteries from 6V to 20V.
 Any voltage higher than 20V will damage the MOSFET.